PlusHaze/TrayNotification/README.md

 <p align="center">
 You can also set a different notification and animation type.
-For example, you can use a Notice nofitication type with a fading animation.
+For example, you can use a Notice notification type with a fading animation.
 </p>

 ```java